rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 ![TalkingScript](SimpleDialogueSystem_Data/TalkingScript.PNG?raw=true "TalkingScript")

-Now build the TalkingCharacter Event Graph to load and execute the specific CodeAsset on BeginPlay event and to call the character:begin_play function (note the colon syntactic sugar to allow the Lua vm to automatically includes a 'self' variable mapped to the LuaComponent, more on this later)
+Now setup the TalkingCharacter Event Graph to load and execute the specific CodeAsset on BeginPlay event and to call the character:begin_play function (note the colon syntactic sugar to allow the Lua vm to automatically includes a 'self' variable mapped to the LuaComponent, more on this later)

 ![BeginPlay](SimpleDialogueSystem_Data/BeginPlay.PNG?raw=true "BeginPlay")